apollosolutions/federated-subscriptions/readme.md

 APOLLO_GRAPH_REF=graphos-subscriptions-demo@current
 ```

+> [!IMPORTANT]
-> Note: The `APOLLO_KEY` and `APOLLO_GRAPH_REF` are only used to validate enterprise entitlements to use subscriptions onthe router, but when running the demo, the schema is overrided by the `router/supergraph.graphl` schema file.
+> The `APOLLO_KEY` and `APOLLO_GRAPH_REF` are only used to validate enterprise entitlements to use subscriptions onthe router, but when running the demo, the schema is overrided by the `router/supergraph.graphl` local schema file.

 4) Update `.env` to include which framework to use: